 This Note argues that Facebook’s services—specifically the personalization of content through machine-learning algorithms—constitute the “development” of content and as such do not qualify for section 230 immunity.
 This Note analyzes the jurisprudential evolution of section 230 in order to revise the analytical framework applied in early cases.
 This framework is guided by congressional and public policy goals and creates brighter lines for technological immunity.
 It tailors immunity to account for user-data mined by ISPs and the pervasive effect that the use of that data has on users—two issues that courts have yet to confront.
 This Note concludes that under the revised framework, machine-learning algorithms' content organization—made effective through the collection of individualized data—make ISPs co-developers of content and thus bar them from immunity.

-Keywords: Facebook, social media, algorithm, Communications Decency Act, terrorism, incitement, secondary liability, section 230 immunity, Cohen v.
-Facebook, machine learning
+Keywords: Facebook, social media, algorithm, Communications Decency Act, terrorism, incitement, secondary liability, section 230, Cohen v.
+Facebook, machine learning, CDA, algorithmic liability

 JEL Classification: K00